 What Does an Electrical Contractor Do?

-If the project is using the Integrated Labor Delivery project delivery method, then the electrical contractor will be very busy during the initial design phase.
+If the project is using the Integrated Labor Delivery project delivery method, then the electrical contractor will be very busy during the initial building and design phase.
 The benefit to the project and for the electrical contractor is substantial and can reduce rework or several issues during the build.

 How Does an Electrical Contractor Differ from an Electrician?